Knowledge Base | The Bitcoin Adviser

 You’ll see confirmations, fees, and current status.
 When helpful, we share direct explorer links so you can verify exactly what we’re seeing.

-26 Can The Bitcoin Adviser see my Bitcoin balance or move funds without me?
+27 Can The Bitcoin Adviser see my Bitcoin balance or move funds without me?

+We do not have visibility into external wallets, exchanges, loan positions, or unrelated holdings unless you provide that information.
 In multisig, transactions require the configured threshold of signatures (for example, 2-of-3).
 Our role is to co-sign according to your documented process after identity and intent checks are satisfied.

-- Clients initiate and approve transactions from their wallet.
+• Clients initiate and approve transactions from their wallet.

-- We co-sign as a security control, not as a "custodian."
+• We co-sign as a security control, not as a "custodian."

-27 How do I make a withdrawal from my vault?
+28 How do I make a withdrawal from my vault?

 You initiate the withdrawal and sign; the second required signer co-signs after the relevant checks are satisfied.